 Item 2: Kelsey Creek Pipeline - Replacement of Control Equipment

-This item involves the replacement of control equipment for the Kelsey Creek Pipeline.
+SunWater submitted that this item involves the replacement of control equipment for the Kelsey Creek Pipeline.
 The expenditure is forecast to occur in 2013-14 at a cost of \$99,000 (\$79,000 direct).